binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }, 100);
 ```

 Here is the result :

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/countdown-2014-markee.gif" width="600px">
 </div>

-As you can see, there is lots of things to enhance.
-But it do the job, a uniq countdown linked to DevFest Nantes identity!
+As you can see, there are lots of things to enhance.
+But it does the job, a unique countdown linked to DevFest Nantes identity!

 ### Code & demo

-You can find the code here : [CountDown DevFest 2014](https://github.com/GDG-Nantes/DevFestCountDown-2014).
+You can find the code here: [CountDown DevFest 2014](https://github.com/GDG-Nantes/DevFestCountDown-2014).

 If you want to see it in action, have a look here [CountDown 2014](http://gdg-nantes.github.io/DevFestCountDown-2014/)